 Gold Leaf comes in small sheets.
 When a frame is leafed, the sheets are intentionally overlapped to insure the clay underneath is not visible.
-This overlap can result in a deeper or brighter finish at even intervals down the length of the moulding.
+This overlap can result in a deeper or brighter finish at even intervals down the length of the molding.
 This is considered a sign of quality.

 Limited Edition Print

 When an artist or publisher creates a defined amount of prints and will print no more of that image.
 Edition sized can vary from several to thousands.
-Generally these will be signed by the artist and numbered, such as 1/1000, 2/1000, etc.
+Generally, these will be signed by the artist and numbered, such as 1/1000, 2/1000, etc.

 When a mat border is not used, it is often desirable to use a liner.
-Today liners are usually fabric covered frames but the original liners were gold leafed for use inside finished corner frames.
+Today liners are usually fabric-covered frames but the original liners were gold-leafed for use inside finished corner frames.

 The part of the frame that holds the art and other framing contents in place.

 Used to surround many prints, photos, certificates, etc., a mat border provides a visual resting spot between the art and everything around it, making it easier to view the art.